-Can low carb or keto help with gestational diabetes in pregnancy?
+Can low carb or keto help with gestational diabetes?

 When Natalie Thompson Cooper was diagnosed with gestational diabetes in her first pregnancy, at age 28, she was very concerned.
-The condition, which affects at least one in seven pregnancies to as many as one in five, causes blood sugars to rise abnormally high, called hyperglycemia.1
+The condition, which affects at least one in seven pregnancies to as many as one in five, causes blood sugars to rise abnormally high, which is called hyperglycemia.3

-Natalie knew hyperglycemia bathed her body tissues and her unborn daughter in glucose, putting both her and her fetus at risk for a wide range of potential complications, including miscarriage, birth defects, macrosomia (very large size), high blood pressure, pre-eclampsia, seizures, birth trauma, and higher rates of C-section and even stillbirth.2
+Natalie knew hyperglycemia exposed her body tissues and her unborn daughter to high levels of glucose, putting both her and her fetus at risk for a wide range of potential complications, including miscarriage, birth defects, macrosomia (very large size), high blood pressure, pre-eclampsia, seizures, birth trauma, and higher rates of C-section and even stillbirth.4

-GD is one of the most common and significant complications of pregnancy.
-Prenatal guidelines the world over recommend the routine screening of all pregnant women and then, if positive, strict management, starting with dietary therapy, then if that does not work, insulin injections.4
+Gestational diabetes is one of the most common and significant complications of pregnancy.
+Prenatal guidelines the world over recommend the routine screening of all pregnant women and then, if positive, strict management, starting with dietary therapy and moving on to insulin injections if that doesn’t work.6

-However, to this day, what constitutes the best “dietary therapy” is hotly debated, with some researchers proposing a diet high in complex carbohydrates (60% carbs) and others lower carbohydrates (40% carbs).5
+However, to this day, what constitutes the best “dietary therapy” is hotly debated, with some researchers proposing a diet high in complex carbohydrates (60% carbs) and others lower carbohydrates (40% carbs).7

-However, the recommended “lower carb” GD diet is still far higher than the under 20 g per day of the strict low-carb high-fat or ketogenic diet.
-In fact, many guidelines for GD recommend women, on an ostensibly “lower-carb” diet, eat a minimum 175 g of carbohydrate daily, a level at which many women see their blood sugar rise out of control.
+However, the recommended “lower carb” GD diet is still far higher than the under 20 grams per day of a strict low-carb or ketogenic diet.
+In fact, many guidelines for GD recommend women, on an ostensibly “lower-carb” diet, eat a minimum 175 grams of carbohydrate daily — an intake at which many women see their blood sugar rise to potentially unhealthy levels.8

 She ate what they advised — bananas, whole grain toast, fruit, rice, steel cut oats — and was checking her blood sugar with a home monitor seven times a day.
 The results were always too high.
 Soon she was on four insulin injections a day, but still the GD was uncontrolled.
 She developed preeclampsia (high blood pressure and protein in her urine).
 Her daughter was born by C-section at 37 weeks, weighing 8 lbs (4 kg).
 “The diet did not help me AT ALL!”